-The CWA is divided into four precincts:
+The CWA is divided into five precincts:

+- Agricultural Precinct

 - Terminal Precinct

 - Services Precinct

 - General Aviation Precinct

 - Airport Air Side Precinct

-Concept plans for these precincts for Phase 1 (PAL 1B) and Phase 2 (PAL 4) can be found in Annexure B. The main use of the CWA would include Scheduled Services, General Aviation and Cargo Services.
+Only four precincts are relevant to the TIA: the Terminal Precinct, Services Precinct, General Aviation Precinct, and Airport Air Side Precinct.
+Concept plans for these precincts can be found in Annexure B. The main use of the CWA would include Scheduled Services, General Aviation and Cargo Services.
 Further details regarding land use and passenger projections are provided in Section 5.4 of this report.